markabyrd/Amazon-FBA-Box-Label-Batch-Print/README.md

 # Adding FBALabelConvert to the Context Menu  addcontextmenu.reg

-Save this file then edit it to specify he location where you put FBALabelConvert.bat Save your changes then "open" it (double-click?) to modify your Registry
+Save this file then edit it to specify the location where you put FBALabelConvert.bat Save your changes then "open" it (double-click?) to modify your Registry

 # DEPENDANCIES